Seneca-SCPA/Applied-Problem-Solving/docs/logic-selection.md

 :::caution NOTE

 - Notice the text 'label' `YES:` used to identify the answer to the selection question?
-- Notice the logic indentation (`TAB`) consistency of the pseudo code?
+- Notice the logic indentation (`TAB`) consistency of the pseudocode?
 - Notice how the enumeration changed from numbers (1...2...) to characters (a...b...) when the 'inner logic' is sequenced?

-It is important to maintain easy to read logic in pseudo code especially when **nested statements are involved**.
+It is important to maintain easy to read logic in pseudocode especially when **nested statements are involved**.

 The nested statements in this example is where the group of statements are placed under the `YES:` logic path.
 :::